-This study will use a mixed methods approach to examine how Sargassum events and their mitigation in the Caribbean affect multiple dimensions of social resilience, including economic impacts, human wellbeing, local ecological knowledge, and individual attitudes, values, and behaviors.
+We will examine how Sargassum seaweed blooms and their mitigation in the Caribbean affect multiple dimensions of social resilience, including economic impacts, human well-being, local ecological knowledge, and individual attitudes, values, and behaviors.

 Why We Care

 In recent years, the number, distribution, and magnitude of macroalgal blooms have increased globally, with consequent impacts on coastal system resilience that have led many to consider them a new type of natural disaster.
 This is particularly true in the Caribbean and Gulf of Mexico regions, where blooms of free‐floating Sargassum spp. are resulting in pelagic, nearshore, and onshore accumulations that have become an increasingly persistent and severe nuisance since first appearing in 2011.

 Although recent attention has gone to forecasting trajectories or discovering causative influences of these harmful algal bloom (HAB) events, their impacts are still poorly understood.
 However, mounting evidence suggests that the size and frequency of these blooms pose unprecedented environmental, social, and economic risks, including threats to tourism, property values, fisheries, aquaculture, public health, and quality of life.
 In addition to the direct effects of nearshore and onshore Sargassum accumulations, there are also secondary effects associated with control and mitigation.